Most of the types you define in a GraphQL schema are object types. An object type contains a collection of fields, each of which has its own type.

 A service represents a configuration for a single origin service, belonging to an `Organization`

-A Directive provides a way to describe alternate runtime execution and type validation behavior in a GraphQL document.
 In some cases, you need to provide options to alter GraphQL's execution behavior in ways field arguments will not suffice, such as conditionally including or skipping a field.
 Directives provide this by describing additional information to the executor.

 One possible value for a given Enum.
 Enum values are unique values, not a placeholder for a string or numeric value.
 However an Enum value is returned in a JSON response as a string.